Auckland's wild west is renowned for its rugged beauty; this is where the Tasman Sea's mighty surf crashes onto vast black-sand beaches.

 Whatipu is at the northern head of the entrance to the Manukau Harbour.
 Powerful currents cross the sand bars to meet the long ocean swells.
 Many early ships were lost here when they strayed from the deeper channel.
 A native forest walk through the ranges returns along this beach with its hill-sized sand dunes, sun-dried driftwood and a cave once used as a ballroom.

-Visitors to the west coast beaches need to be aware that the powerful surf creates changing undertows and rips, but you can swim safely where there are surf patrol flags.
-There are also camp sites at most of the beaches.
+Visitors to these beaches need to be aware that the powerful surf creates changing undertows and rips, but you can swim safely where there are surf patrol flags.